-How artists can support the global transformation towards a sustainable future
+How artists can support the global transformation towards sustainability

-Dance, a form of nonverbal communication is inherent to human nature.
-Is it fulfilling its potential in our world today?
-This question prompted Benedikt to pursue her academic education next to her artistic career.
-Through her daily commute between the artistic and academic world, she became more and more interested in exploring the potential of art, if it was taken out of traditional parameters and connected to other disciplines.
+Dance, a form of nonverbal communication, is inherent to human nature.
+But is it fulfilling its potential in our world today?
+In 2007, this question prompted Benedikt to pursue her academic education alongside her artistic career.
+Through her daily commute between the creative and academic worlds, she became increasingly interested in exploring the potential of art if it was taken out of traditional parameters and connected to other disciplines.